-The Twentieth Street Church of Christ had its beginning in 1927.
+The 20th Street Church of Christ had its beginning in 1927.
 Brother Richardson and Brother M. A. Dye, who worshipped at the Ninth Street North Church of Christ, solicited the evangelistic services of Brother Marshall M. Keeble (of Nashville, Tennessee), who spent a lot of time in Florida.
 Brother Keeble had done a meeting 22 miles away in Tampa, therefore, it was said that he came to St. Petersburg not once, but often.
 It was reported that he did three tent meetings here in the St. Petersburg area which resulted in 92 souls being added to the body of Christ.
 The late Brother Lonnie Smith assisted in this meeting as song leader.
 Brother Keeble returned several times after that and held gospel meetings in the church building after things were established.

 The late Brother Luke Miller was the first minister of the Twentieth Street congregation.
 Brother Miller divided his time between congregations in St. Petersburg, Lakeland and Tampa.
 He was baptized by Brother Keeble in Decature, Alabama, and led songs in may of his Gospel meetings.